 Table of contents

-If you were recently diagnosed with attention deficit hyperactivity disorder (ADHD), you or your healthcare provider may be considering stimulants as a way to treat your symptoms.
-The term “stimulants” can be confusing, especially because this class of drugs has the opposite effect on people with ADHD, often working to mitigate overactive or impulsive behaviors.
+If you’ve been diagnosed with attention deficit hyperactivity disorder (ADHD), you or your healthcare provider use or consider stimulants to treat your symptoms.
+But the term “stimulants” can be confusing, especially because this class of drugs has the opposite effect on people with ADHD, often calming overactive and impulsive ADHD behaviors.

-In this article, we will take a deeper look into how stimulants effectively treat ADHD by calming hyperactive symptoms.
-In addition,we’ll discuss the specific medications and their safety profiles, including potential side effects, drug interactions, and warnings associated with taking a stimulant.
+In this article, we look at how and why do stimulants calm ADHD symptoms.
+We also cover stimulant medications for ADHD and their safety profiles, including potential side effects, drug interactions, and warnings.

 Neurotransmitters are chemical messengers that help facilitate communication within the complex signaling pathways of the brain.
 They act as a messaging system by carrying the signal from one neuron to another and are responsible for proper functioning within the brain and nervous system.